 Cairnlea is situated on the site of the former Albion Explosives Factory, a Commonwealth Department of Defence facility that operated from the early 1940s until the 1980s.

-- Almost a third of the suburb devoted to public open space and grassland reserves
+Today Cairnlea has been successfully developed with 3100 residential lots with almost a third of the suburb devoted to public open space and grassland reserves.
+The community features:

 - Picnic areas